shadowed1/sudoCrosh/README.md

 <br>

-Each time ChromeOS is updated re-enable by running in VT-2: <br>
+Each time ChromeOS is updated these changes are reverted.
+To re-enable, log in as root in VT-2 and run: <br>
-`bash /usr/local/sudocrosh.sh` <br>
+`bash /usr/local/sudocrosh` <br>
 <br>

 To disable updates see: